18F/analytics-reporter/README.md

 cf target -s analytics-public-egress cf add-network-policy analytics-egress-proxy analytics-reporter-consumer -s analytics-dev -o gsa-opp-analytics --protocol tcp --port 1-65535
 ```

-## Upgrading from Universal Analytics

-### Background

-This project previously acquired data from Google Analytics V3, also known as Universal Analytics (UA).

-Google is retiring UA and is encouraging users to move to their new version Google Analytics V4 (GA4).
-UA will be deprecated on July 1st 2024.

-### Migration details

-Some data points have been removed or added by Google as part of the move to GA4.

-#### Deprecated fields

-- browser_version
-- has_social_referral
-- exits
-- exit_page

-#### New fields

-##### bounce_rate

-The percentage of sessions that were not engaged.
-GA4 defines engaged as a
-session that lasts longer than 10 seconds or has multiple pageviews.

-##### file_name

-The page path of a downloaded file.

-##### language_code

-The ISO639 language setting of the user's device.  e.g. 'en-us'

-##### session_default_channel_group

-An enum which describes the session.
-Possible values:

-'Direct', 'Organic Search', 'Paid Social', 'Organic Social', 'Email',
-'Affiliates', 'Referral', 'Paid Search', 'Video', and 'Display'

 ## Public domain